Internet of Things (Part 1)

 https://github.com/esp8266/Arduino

-Once the boards package is installed the correct ESP8266 board can be selected.
+Once the boards package was installed, I selected the correct ESP8266 board.

 ESP8622 Libraries